-The children will be introduced to changes focsuing in things that might change in their life.
+Year 2 Summer Changes Term 2 The children will be introduced to changes focsuing in things that might change in their life.
 E.g. moving home, losing toys, friends etc. The children will share some scenarios and think about how people might feel?
 Who they can talk to?
 And understand that all of these feelings are ok.

-New School
+Changes in People's Lives New School people find some changes really difficult.
 Kyla has started a new school.
 It's a big change for her.
 Her new school is very big, whereas her old school was really small.
 She doesn't know anyone at the new school.
 She used to take a packed lunch to school, but now she is having school dinners.

-Year Group Term Lesson Information Year 4 Summer Term 2 Human Reproduction The children will discuss the difference between male and form KS1).
-The children will then discuss what reproduction and animals reproducing to make baby animals.
-The children and understand that as we grow older the bodies change but are other similarities and differences that you can't see as the ovaries = different.
-The children will understand that male a reproduction.
-The male body makes sperm which is stored in the ovaries.
-They will be told when the sperm and egg me.
-The children will find out that male and female bodies have means linking to plants reproducing to make new plants on will then look at diagrams of both male and female bodies at are still different to each other.
-We will find out that there nese are on the inside.
-E.g. lungs = similarities, uterus and and female produce a special ingredient needed for human in the testicles and the female body makes and stores eggs seet together, they join to form the start of a baby (foetus).
+Year Group Term Lesson Information Year 4 Summer Human Reproduction Term 2 The children will discuss the difference between male and female bodies (linking back to naming the parts of from KS1).
+The children will then discuss what reproduction means linking to plants reproducing to make neand animals reproducing to make baby animals.
+The children will then look at diagrams of both male and fe and understand that as we grow older the bodies change but are still different to each other.
+We will find out are other similarities and differences that you can't see as these are on the inside.
+E.g. lungs = similarities, ovaries = different.
+The children will understand that male and female produce a special ingredient needed to reproduction.
+The male body makes sperm which is stored in the testicles and the female body makes and in the ovaries.
+They will be told when the sperm and egg meet together, they join to form the start of a baby.
+The children will find out that male and female bodies have different jobs so that humans can reproduce.
 Boys and Girls Growing and Changing You discussed the differences between female and male bodies at the start of the lesson.
-You have probably been aware of these differences since you were very young.
+You have probably been aware of these differences since you have probably been aware of these differences since you have probably been aware of these differences since you There are other similarities and differences between the male and female body that you can't see, because they are inside. were very young.
 As children grow into adults, their bodies change.
-Ad Adult female and male bodies are still different. same in males and females. quite different. penis and testicles heart uterus and ovaries out that boys' bodies start changing from around the age of 12 but it can be earlier or later and not all the changes happen at once.
+Adult female and male bodies are still different.
+Some things inside are the But some things inside are same in males and females. quite different. lungs heart uterus and ovaries out that boys' bodies start changing from around the age of 12 but it can be earlier or later and not all the changes happen at once.
 This change is called puberty and the changes are - deeper voice, Hair will grow (arms, chest, face etc.), sweat more, spots and mixed feelings and mood changes caused by hormones.
 Our body changes so that one day, if we want to, we can be parents.
 Children will understand that testosterone (sex hormone) causes the changes in the male bodies.
 The children will then think about what they are looking forward to as they grow up (jobs, skills, experiences etc).